-Annual Stipend/Salary for Full-time Interns \$25 000 Annual Stipend/Salary for Half-time Interns n /a Program provides access to medical insurance for intern?
+Annual Stipend/Salary for Full-time Interns \$36000 Annual Stipend/Salary for Half-time Interns n /a Program provides access to medical insurance for intern?
 Yes No If access to medical insurance is provided: Trainee contribution to cost required?
 Yes No Coverage of family member(s) available?
 Yes No Coverage of legally married partner available?
 Yes No Coverage of domestic partner available?
-Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 1 9 Hours of Annual Paid Sick Leave 1 .0 In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
-Yes No
+Yes No Hours of Annual Paid Personal Time Off (PTO and/or Vacation) 2 1 Hours of Annual Paid Sick Leave Included in PTO In the event of medical conditions and/or family needs that require extended leave, does the program allow reasonable unpaid leave to interns/residents in excess of personal time off and sick leave?
+Yes No Other Benefits (please describe): Option to participate in a 403(b)